-Alexa Skills Kit Command-Line Interface and Alexa Skill Management API Overview
+Alexa Skills Kit Command Line Interface Overview

-Alexa Skills Kit Command-Line Interface (ASK CLI)
+Alexa Skills Kit Command Line Interface (ASK CLI)

 - Create a new skill project

-- Deploy skill project to development stage
+- Deploy a skill project to the development stage

 - Call individual Alexa Skill Management APIs

-- Download or upload of Lambda code
+- Download or upload Lambda code

 - View CloudWatch logs